 Location:California, United States

-My main interests include art/illustration (esp.
-American Indians), history, cinema, and bookmaking by hand.
+My main interests include art/illustration (e.g. human & animal portraits, American Indians, and the Showa 30s), history, cinema, and bookmaking by hand.

 Occupation:English teacher, primary & University levels; writer

 Education: BA (Hons.
 Japanese Language & Culture), University of Queensland, Australia 1978; MA (Buddhist Studies), Otani University, Kyoto 1981

 Publications: At Home in Japan (essays, illustrated) Tuttle 2010; My Awesome Japan Adventure (children’s book) Tuttle 2013; articles & translations in Kyoto Journal, Kansai Time Out, Chanoyu Quarterly, Eastern Buddhist, AFWJ Journal (closed circ.)